National Psoriasis FoundationNon-Profit Organization

-Celebrating 50 years of patient support, advocacy, research funding, and education, the National Psoriasis Foundation (NPF) is the world’s leading nonprofit fighting for individuals with psoriasis and psoriatic arthritis.
-NPF is on a continued mission to drive efforts to cure psoriatic disease and dramatically improve the lives of more than 8 million Americans affected by this chronic immune mediated disease.
-As part of that effort, the NPF created its Patient Navigation Center to offer personalized assistance to everyone impacted by psoriasis or psoriatic arthritis.
-In addition, the NPF has funded more than $17 million in research grants and fellowships to date.
+The National Psoriasis Foundation (NPF) is the world’s leading nonprofit for individuals with psoriasis and psoriatic arthritis.
+NPF is on a mission to drive efforts to cure psoriatic disease and dramatically improve the lives of the more than 8 million Americans affected by this chronic disease.
+As part of that effort, the NPF created its Patient Navigation Center offering personalized assistance to everyone impacted by psoriasis or psoriatic arthritis and has funded more than $19 million in research grants and fellowships.

 Latest by National Psoriasis Foundation

 One woman shares how she overcame an office bully -- and emerging symptoms of psoriatic arthritis.

 As many as 70 percent of people with psoriasis say the condition impacts their sexual relationships.
 Learn more about what you can do to ease symptoms and improve intimacy.